tdv/imgo/README.md

 - Testing

 # OS and Compiller
-I built this project in Go 1.6 on Ubuntu 16.04 / 18.04, and I hope that project will be able to build in other OS' and compler's versions.
+I built this project in Go 1.6 on Ubuntu 16.04 / 18.04, and I hope that project will be able to build in other OS and compler's versions.

 # Dependencies
 - ImageMagick (for image convertation)